Horrorspace/VitoTechnologyTest/README.md

 ## Launching in development mode

 To launch the app run `npm run serve`.
-After that app will be lauched in watch mode on port, which specified in .production.env file.
+After that app will be lauched in watch mode on port, which specified in `.development.env` file.

 Open `http://localhost:${YOUR_PORT_NUMBER}/graphql` on your browser to see playground.

 ## Launching in production mode

 To launch the app run `npm start`.
-After that app will be lauched on port, which specified in .production.env file.
+After that app will be lauched on port, which specified in `.production.env` file.